Navigating the noise-depth tradeoff in adiabatic quantum circuits: Defects in noiseless and noisy adiabatic protocols

 with the first term corresponding to the ideal scenario described by the Kibble-Zurek mechanism and the two following terms describing the noise- and disordered-induced defects, respectively.
 The functional form of Eq.~\eqref{eq:defects_total} versus the number of steps makes the determination of the optimal number of steps $N_\mathrm{opt}$ minimizing the total density of defects straightforward,

-Disorder-induced defects, with no dependence on the number of steps $N$, play no role in Eq.~\eqref{eq:opt_Nsteps}.
+This result follows the same scaling law predicted in Refs.~\cite{dutta2016kibble,PhysRevLett.124.090502} for the case of a spatially uniform noise.
+Remarkably, disorder-induced defects, with no dependence on the number of steps $N$, play no role in Eq.~\eqref{eq:opt_Nsteps}.
 From Fig.~\ref{fig:FKZnoisy_L50}, displaying the density of defects as a function of the number of steps for various noise strengths $\sigma_\mathrm{noise}$, we extract $N_{\rm opt}$, the optimal number of steps that minimizes the number of defects.
 In Fig.~\ref{fig:FKZoptimal_L50}, we plot $N_\mathrm{opt}$ versus $\sigma_\mathrm{noise}$ and compare it to Eq.~\eqref{eq:opt_Nsteps}.
 Using estimates from Fig.~\ref{fig:FKZnoise_scaling} for $a_\mathrm{ideal}$ and $a_\mathrm{noise}$, we get $(a_\mathrm{ideal}/2a_\mathrm{noise})^{2/3}=0.164(8)$, which is consistent with the coefficient obtained by fitting independently the data of Fig.~\ref{fig:FKZoptimal_L50}.